Anwar-Said/ESGEA/README.md

 # Enhanced Graph Neural Networks with Ego-Centric Spectral Subgraph Embeddings Augmentation
-Implementation of the paper submitted to ICMLA 2023 for review.
-All the datasets can be obtained from torch geometric website or here (https://github.com/benedekrozemberczki/datasets)
+Implementation of the paper published at ICMLA 2023.
+All the datasets can be obtained from pyg or here (https://github.com/benedekrozemberczki/datasets)